What is a New Program?

-During the site visit, the external review team will evaluate the proposed program against set criteria, and submit a report, using the External Reviewers' Report template, within two weeks of the site visit.
+During the site visit, the external review team will evaluate the proposed program against set criteria.
+Within two weeks of the site visit, the external review team will submit a report, using the External Reviewers' Report template.

 After the External Reviewers' Report is received, the QA Office and AVPA and/or AVPGSPA will review it and seek clarification from the reviewers, if needed.
-The final report will be shared with the Provost, Dean, Associate Dean, Undergraduate and/or Graduate Studies, and with the primary contact.
+The final report will be shared with the Provost, Dean, Associate Dean Undergraduate or Graduate, and with the primary contact.